skip to main content

 Hazing with or without the consent of a student is prohibited by the University and by the UT System.
 Both the hazer and the victim are subject to discipline.

-According to state law, a person can commit a hazing offense not only by engaging in a hazing activity, but also by soliciting, directing, encouraging, aiding or attempting to aid another in hazing; by intentionally, knowingly or recklessly allowing hazing to occur; or by failing to report in writing to the Dean of Students or other appropriate official of the institution first-hand knowledge that a hazing incident is planned or has occurred.
+According to state law, a person can commit a hazing offense not only by engaging in a hazing activity, but also by soliciting, directing, encouraging, aiding, or attempting to aid another in hazing; by intentionally, knowingly, or recklessly allowing hazing to occur; or by failing to report to the Dean of Students or other appropriate official of the institution first-hand knowledge that a hazing incident is planned or has occurred.
 The fact that a person consented to or acquiesced in a hazing activity is not a defense to prosecution for hazing under the law.

-In an effort to encourage reporting of hazing incidents, the law grants immunity from civil or criminal liability to any person who reports a specific hazing event to the Dean of Students or other appropriate official of the institution and immunizes that person from participation in any judicial proceeding resulting from that report.
+In an effort to encourage reporting of hazing incidents, the law grants immunity from civil or criminal liability to any person, including an entity organized to support an organization, who voluntarily reports a specific hazing event to the Dean of Students or other appropriate official of the institution, a peace officer, or a law enforcement agency immunizes that person from civil or criminal liability that might otherwise be incurred or imposed resulting from that report.
 The penalty for failure to report is a fine of up to $1,000, up to 180 days in jail, or both.
 Penalties for other hazing offenses vary according to the severity of the injury which results and include fines from $5,000 to $10,000 and/or confinement for up to two years.

 The law does not affect or in any way restrict the right of the university to enforce its own rules against hazing.